 Why is my sourdough starter forming a skin?

-What do I do if my starter goes mouldy?
+What do I do if my starter goes moldy?

 Should I transfer my starter to a clean jar every day?

 No - it's better not to use a clean jar every single day.
-If your jar is particularly built up around the rim then pop your jar into a new jar when you feed it.
-So you’d put half the starter into a clean jar and feed as normal.
+If your jar is particularly built up around the rim then pop your starter into a new jar when you feed it.

 Can I feed my starter with different flour?